 The University also offers a pre-sessional English programme for international students who wish to improve their level of English before starting a degree course.

 Our vibrant campus brings state-of-the-art facilities to enhance your learning and elevate your student experience.
 Our award-winning teaching building, The Spark is centred around students and offers a stimulating study environment with flexible learning spaces.
+And as Solent is an Adobe Creative Campus, all students also have free access to Adobe Creative Cloud, which includes the full suite of Adobe professional software, including Photoshop, Illustrator, XD, Premier Pro, and more.
 Away from studying, why not try out the gyms, fitness studios and sports halls in our £28 million Sports Complex, or watch a blockbuster film at our student-run cinema with Dolby Atmos audio.

 As part of our global alumni community, you can take advantage of a range of benefits.

 Whether it's been days or decades since you left us, or you're soon to don your cap and gown, things are constantly changing at Solent.
 We're always innovating, but we're also immensely proud of our heritage.
 And that means you.

 Research doesn't just live in publications and journals - the effects of groundbreaking research can be found everywhere you look.
 That's why research at Solent has always been firmly rooted in industry needs and real-world application.

 Solent University prides itself on carrying out not only pioneering research, but also research that addresses real world problems.
 We offer opportunities to study for a Master of Philosophy (MPhil) or Doctor of Philosophy (PhD) degree in a number of areas.